DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.3.2 Organizational processes (e.g., acquistions, divestitures, governance committees)
   - Security governance should address every aspect of an org, including organizational processes of acquisitions, divestitures, and governance
   - Be aware of the risks in acquisitions (since the state of the IT environment to be integrated is unknown, due diligence is key) and divestitures (how to split the IT infrastructure and what to do with identities and credentials)
-  - Acquisitions and mergers place an organization at an increased level of risk.
+  - 🔮Acquisitions and mergers place an organization at an increased level of risk.
 Such risks include ✏️inappropriate information disclosure, ✏️data loss, ✏️downtime, and ✏️failure to achieve sufficient return on investment (ROI)
+  - 🔮Divestiture occurs when something is being removed from the organization, whether a device, service, employee, or partnership.
+Security processes should be implemented at these times to reduce the risk of ✏️data loss and ✏️data leakage, such as sanitizing assets, remove and destroy storage media, and debrief ex-employees.
   - Understand the value of governance committees (vendor governance, project governance, architecture governance, etc.)
   - Executives, managers and appointed individuals meet to review architecture, projects and incidents (security or otherwise),and provide approvals for new strategies or directions
     - The goal is a fresh set of eyes, often eyes that are not purely focused on information security